21 NCAC 38 .0103 DEFINITIONS

 (20) "Skilled occupational" therapy services when rendered by an occupational therapist or occupational therapy assistant means functions that require the exercise of professional occupational therapy judgment, including the interpretation of referrals, screening, assessment, evaluation, development or modification of intervention plans, implementation of intervention, reassessment, or discharge planning.

-(21) "Supervision" is the process by which two or more people participate in joint effort to establish, maintain and elevate a level of performance to ensure the safety and welfare of clients during the provision of occupational therapy.
-A variety of types and methods of supervision may be used.
-Methods may include direct face-to-face contact and indirect contact.
-Examples of methods or types of supervision that involve face-to-face contact include observation, modeling, co-treatment, discussions, teaching, instruction, and video teleconferencing.
-Examples of methods or types of supervision that involve indirect contact include phone conversations, written correspondence, electronic exchanges, and other methods using telecommunication technology.
+(21) "Supervision" is the process by which two or more people participate in joint effort to establish, maintain, and elevate a level of performance to ensure the safety and welfare of clients during occupational therapy.
 Supervision is structured according to the supervisee's qualifications, position, level of preparation, depth of experience and the environment within which the supervisee functions.
-A change in practice setting may require a change in level of supervision until service competency has been established.
 Levels of supervision are:

-(c) "Direct supervision" means the Occupational Therapy supervisor must be within audible and visual range of the client and unlicensed personnel and available for immediate physical intervention.
-Direct supervision is required for unlicensed personnel.
+(b) "Direct supervision," which is required for all unlicensed personnel and volunteers.
+It means the Occupational Therapy supervisor must be within audible and visual range of the client and unlicensed personnel and available for immediate physical intervention.
+Videoconferencing is not allowed for direct supervision.

 (22) "Unlicensed personnel" means individuals within an occupational therapy setting who provide supportive services to the occupational therapist and the occupational therapy assistant and who function only under the guidance, responsibility, and supervision of the licensed occupational therapist or occupational therapy assistant to provide only specifically selected client-related or non-client related tasks for which the unlicensed personnel has been trained and has demonstrated competence.